adkelley/javascript-to-purescript/tut02/README.md

   singleton
 ```

 Where Functors shine is when you’re mixing categories, and you need a bridge from one category to the other.
 First, what is a category?
 Well, we’ve seen two categories already from Tutorial 1.  `Box` is a category and `Maybe` is another, and each contains our transformed values at some point during the transformation chain.
 If you recall, we passed the value from `Maybe` back into `Box` by using the `fromMaybe` function.
-Still, using Box and its instances map and fold is contrived, because it composes just fine using ordinary functions.
+Still, using `Box` and its instances `map` and `fold` is contrived in Tutorial 1, because it `nextCharForNumberString` composes just fine using ordinary functions.

-But in the wild, you’ll often be mixing several categories, and thus you’re likely to provide an adaptor layer that transforms another category to yours or vice-versa.
-Functors help you to write this adaptor layer, but we’re not quite ready to show.
-We need a few more tools in our toolbox, so I’ll come back to this topic later in the tutorial series.
+But in the wild, you’ll often be mixing several categories, and thus you’ll likely need to provide an adaptor layer that transforms another category to yours or vice-versa.
+Functors help you to write this adaptor layer, but we’re not quite ready to show how.
+We just need a few more tools in our toolbox, so I’ll come back to this topic later in the tutorial series.

 ## Taking Box out for another spin

 Our Tutorial 2 code example solves the simple problem of computing a discount, given money and
 percentage strings.
 We’re going to use our Box functor again from Tutorial 1, but it would've been perfectly okay to use ordinary function composition.
-Since our objective is to learn the Box functor, let’s give it another spin.
+Since our objective is to learn the Box functor, let’s focus in by giving it another spin.

 ### Convert the money string to float

-First let's show `moneyToFloat` in JavaScript, followed by PureScript.
+First, showing `moneyToFloat` in JavaScript followed by PureScript.
  ```javascript
 const moneyToFloat = str =>
      Box(str)